-The radio will be effected as will the built-in door chime, the intercom functions will likely also fail.
+The radio will be effected, as will the built-in door chime, the intercom functions will likely also fail.
 If this is left unrepaired for a long period of time (months to years) it will eventually cause damage to the amplifier.

 The IM / IMA4006 is built-up from 6 separate circuit boards plus the cassette player assembly.
 There are dozens of interconnection cables which plug the different boards into each other.
 The power supply and amplifier board is buried way down inside the master and most of the master has to be disassembled to get it out.
-This is not a good unit for the amateur to lean on.
+This is not a good unit for the amateur to learn on.

 (red arrows are capacitors, blue arrows are amplifier IC and voltage regulator IC)